JoshuaBillson/MixtureDensityNetworks.jl/docs/src/index.md

 # MixtureDensityNetworks

-Mixture Density Networks (MDNs) were first proposed by [Bishop (1994)](https://publications.aston.ac.uk/id/eprint/373/1/NCRG_94_004.pdf).
-We can think of them as a specialized type of neural network, which are typically employed when our data has a lot of uncertainty or when the relationship between features and labels is one-to-many.
-Unlike a traditional neural network, which predicts a point-estimate equal to the mode of the learned conditional distribution P(Y|X), an MDN maintains the full condtional distribution by predicting the parameters of a Gaussian Mixture Model (GMM).
-The multi-modal nature of GMMs are precisely what makes MDNs so well-suited to modeling one-to-many relationships.
-This package aims to provide a simple interface for defining, training, and deploying MDNs.
+This package provides a simple interface for defining, training, and deploying Mixture Density Networks (MDNs).
+MDNs were first proposed by [Bishop (1994)](https://publications.aston.ac.uk/id/eprint/373/1/NCRG_94_004.pdf).
+We can think of an MDN as a specialized type of Artificial Neural Network (ANN), which takes some features `X` and returns a distribution over the labels `Y` under a Gaussian Mixture Model (GMM).
+Unlike an ANN, MDNs maintain the full conditional distribution P(Y|X).
+This makes them particularly well-suited for situations where we want to maintain some measure of the uncertainty in our predictions.
+Moreover, because GMMs can represent multimodal distributions, MDNs are capable of modelling one-to-many relationships, which occurs when each input `X` can be associated with more than one output `Y`.

 # Example